wickedest/irs-form-filler/README.md

 # irs-form-filler

-A tool for filling out Internal Revenue Service (IRS) income tax forms.
-Given a simple input file, this tool will generate a seris of documents for filing with the IRS.
+`irs-form-filler` is a tool for filling out Internal Revenue Service (IRS) income tax forms for the 2021 tax year.
+Given a simple input file, this tool will generate a series of documents for filing with the IRS.

 This tool was designed to file taxes for US citizens who reside abroad, file their taxes within their country of residence and need to submit their taxes to the IRS with (hopefully) $0.00 amount owed.
 Some companies charge substiantial amounts for filing, and this is a punative tax on US citizens living abroad.